dhoffmann1/AirBnB/README.md

 1. Clone this repo using a terminal by going to a directory where you would like to download and typing `git clone https://github.com/Pepa90210/AirBnB.git`.
 * Alternatively, you may download the zip file and extract it to a folder on your computer.

-2. Go into the 'backend' directory and in the terminal type `npm start`.
+2. Go into the 'backend' directory and in the terminal type `npm install`.
+Then type `npm start`.

-3. Open up a second terminal, go into the 'frontend' directory and in the terminal type `npm start`.
+3. Open up a second terminal, go into the 'frontend' directory and in the terminal type `npm install`.
+Then type `npm start`.
 If you have Google Chrome, this should automatically launch the browser and direct you to `localhost:3000`.
 If it did not launch automatically, manually open up a browser and go to `localhost:3000`.

 4. Congrats, you have launched the app.